When is Ghostbusters: Afterlife’s release date? Cast, plot and trailer

 What’s Ghostbusters: Afterlife about?

-The brand new movie follows mother-of-two Callie, who inherits a property in Oklahoma from the daddy she by no means knew (who seems to be one of many unique Ghostbusters crew…).
-Mckenna Grace performs her science-obsessed daughter Phoebe, whereas Finn Wlfhard performs her petrolhead son.

-“As the family arrives at an old farm, they begin to discover their connection to the original Ghostbusters,” director Jason Reitman, (son of unique Ghostbusters director Ivan Reitman) advised Vainness Truthful.
+“As the family arrives at an old farm, they begin to discover their connection to the original Ghostbusters,” director Jason Reitman, (son of authentic Ghostbusters director Ivan Reitman) instructed Vainness Honest.
 “Trevor and Phoebe are about to find out who their grandfather was and whether they’re ready to pick up the proton pack themselves.”

-Ghostbusters three will likely be a direct sequel to 1989’s Ghostbusters II and can happen in a distinct universe to the 2016 all-female reboot.
+Ghostbusters three might be a direct sequel to 1989’s Ghostbusters II and can happen in a unique universe to the 2016 all-female reboot.

 Why does Ghostbusters: Afterlife ignore the Ghostbusters reboot?